 Places are available for children from Nursery to Year 6.
 Please ask at the school office for more details.

-These sessions will be charged at Kidz Klub rates.
+These sessions will be charged at Kidz Klub rates, currently at £4 per hour, for which there may be an inflationary increase.